mateussouzaweb/kvm-qemu-virtualization-guide/Docs/02 - PCI-e Passthrough.md

 - **Vega 10 and 20**
 - **Navi 10, 12 and 14**

 If your AMD GPU is not in that list, then your GPU definitely does not have the vendor reset bug.
-To install the vendor reset package, the steps are pretty simple, just run the following commands to install the package and fix the issue:
+To install the vendor reset package in traditional systems, the steps are pretty simple, just run the following commands to install the package and fix the issue:

+NOTE: I don't have a guide yet for vendor reset on immutable systems, the steps below will work only on traditional systems.

 ```bash
 # Update and instal kernel packages